Melasma Uncovered: Understanding, Managing, and Preventing Skin Discoloration

 What causes Melasma?

-Melasma, a common pigmentary disorder, is primarily triggered by factors like pregnancy, photosensitising drugs, and sun exposure.
-It appears as dark brown spots, usually on the cheeks, forehead, nose, or upper lip.
+Melasma is fairly common problem, it is usually caused by factors like pregnancy, certain types of drugs, and exposure to the sun.
+It will look like dark brown spots, usually on the areas that get the most sun; the cheeks, forehead, nose, or upper lip.

-Sun exposure is a significant factor in the development of melasma.
-The process of melanogenesis—how the skin produces melanin—can be triggered by UVB, UVA, and short-wavelength visible light (VL).
-This underscores the importance of sun protection and avoiding photosensitising medications, which increase the skin's sensitivity to sunlight.
+The amount of sun you are exposed to is a significant factor in the development of melasma.
+The process of how the skin produces melanin (Melanogenesis) is triggered by UVB, UVA, and short-wavelength visible light.
+This highlights how important it is to protect your skin from the sun and to avoid specific (photosensitising) medications, which increase the skin's sensitivity to sunlight.

-Genetic factors also contribute to melasma, which predominantly affects women with darker skin tones, such as those with Fitzpatrick skin types III, IV and V.
+There are some genetic factors that will contribute to melasma, which mostly affects women with darker skin tones, such as those with Fitzpatrick skin types III, IV and V. This makes treating melasma is difficult due to its complexities, and frequent recurrence.

 Melasma predominantly affects women with darker skin tones, such as those with Fitzpatrick skin types III, IV and V.